Wisconsin Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Wisconsin

-Wisconsin lets both the landlord or tenant terminate a month-to-month lease with at least 28 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Wisconsin lets both the landlord or tenant end a month-to-month lease with at least 28 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Wisconsin requires written notice to end a month-to-month lease.
-There are specific requirements under state law to ensure notice is properly received by the person who is legally responsible in the situation.
-In general, registered or certified mail to the address of record is the safest way to deliver legal notice.
+State law requires proper delivery of notice to the person who’s legally responsible in the situation.
+In general, the safest way to deliver legal notice is registered or certified mail to the address of record.

 Required Notice To Raise the Rent on a Wisconsin Month-to-Month Lease